-Some targeted therapy drugs can raise your blood pressure.
-There isn’t really anything you can do to prevent this, but your doctor will watch your blood pressure closely if you are on a drug with this side effect.
-Some people need medicine to bring their blood pressure down to a safe level while being treated with targeted therapy.
+Some targeted drugs, especially those called angiogenesis inhibitors, can raise your blood pressure.
+There isn’t really anything you can do to prevent this, but your doctor will watch your blood pressure closely if you are getting a drug that can cause this side effect.
+Some people need medicine to bring their blood pressure down to safe levels during treatment.
 They should stay on this medicine until their doctor tells them it can be stopped.

-Angiogenesis inhibitors interfere with the formation of new blood vessels.
+Angiogenesis inhibitors interfere with new blood vessel growth.
 This can lead to problems with bruising and bleeding.
-Bleeding, such as from the stomach and intestines, can be severe and even cause death.
-Tell your doctor if you throw up blood or material that looks like coffee grounds, or if you notice blood in your stool.
+Bleeding, such as from the stomach and intestines, can be severe and even life threatening.
+Tell your doctor if you throw up blood or material that looks like coffee grounds, or if you notice dark or black stools or bright red blood in your stool.
 These can be signs of bleeding in the stomach or intestines.

-These problems are rare, and there is no way to prevent them.
-If you have a problem like this, you may need to stop taking the targeted therapy drug.
+These problems are not common, and there is no way to prevent them.
+If something like this happens, you may need to stop taking the targeted drug.

 Problems with wound healing

-By blocking the formation of new blood vessels, angiogenesis inhibitors also interfere with wound healing.
+By blocking new blood vessel growth, angiogenesis inhibitors also interfere with wound healing.
 This can lead to old wounds (cuts) opening up again and new wounds not closing.
-It can also lead to holes opening up in the stomach or intestine (these are called perforations).
+It can also lead to holes opening up in the stomach or intestine (called perforations).
 Tell your doctor right away if you have pain in your belly or vomiting.